godotengine/godot-docs/classes/class_raycast2d.rst

 - :ref:`Vector2<class_vector2>`  **get_collision_point**  **(** **)** const

 Returns the collision point in which the ray intersects the closest object.
+This point is in **global** coordinate system.

 .. _class_RayCast2D_get_layer_mask: